RedisGraph/RedisGraph/docs/index.md

 Lastly, you can also use the [`MODULE LOAD`](http://redis.io/commands/module-load) command.
 Note, however, that `MODULE LOAD` is a dangerous command and may be blocked/deprecated in the future due to security considerations.

-Once the module has been loaded successfully, the Redis log should have lines similar to:
+Once you've successfully loaded RedisGraph your Redis log should have lines similar to:

 ```
 ...